Skip to content

 Personalized Medicine

-We are focused on development and integration of analysis pipelines for molecular tumor table backends mainly centered around high-throughput data extraction and integration, automated processing of incoming data, annotation of therapeutic options and visualisation of network-derived contexts and analysis results.
+In addition, we focus on the development of analysis pipelines for molecular tumor table backends, mainly centered around high-throughput data extraction and integration, automated processing of incoming data, annotation of therapeutic options and visualisation of network-derived contexts and analysis results.

 Structural Bioinformatics